Do you have a succession planning strategy in place?

 HR and People leaders are well positioned to play a key role in the successful implementation of succession planning.

-HR and People teams can put programmes in place that enable business leaders to make more informed decisions about their people and help effectively communicate the succession plans.
+HR and People teams can put programs in place that enable business leaders to make more informed decisions about their people and help effectively communicate the succession plans.
 Ultimately, communication is the often overlooked piece of the succession planning pie.

 Research by Deloitte highlights a lack of clear communication as one of the biggest threats to the successful transition from one generation of business leaders to the next.